Updated Jan. 2021

 This $8 million project involves advancing improvements located on the east side of I-25.

-The proposed east side improvements are estimated to cost $8 million and include fully reconstructing the County Line Road / Inverness Parkway / Inverness Drive West closely space paired intersections that currently operate at a poor level of service.
-Improvements involve the redesign of the two existing closely spaced intersection into a single, more traditional, intersection layout.
-The final design, ROW and utility relocations will occur in 2020.
-The proposed reconfigured intersection will improve safety, mobility and provide better levels of service for traffic operations.
+The proposed east side improvements are estimated to cost $95 Million which includes fully reconstructing the County Line Road / Inverness Parkway / Inverness Drive West closely space paired intersections that currently operate at a poor level of service.
+Improvements combine two congested T-intersections into a standard single four-legged intersection.
+The proposed new intersection configuration will reduce congestion, improve safety, mobility and provide better levels of service for traffic operations.

-Funding partners for the east side improvements include Southeast Partnership Improvement Metropolitan District (SPIMD), Arapahoe County and $1 million of in-kind contributions from the Inverness Metro Improvement District for significant ROW dedication and landscaping, (which isn’t included in the $8 million project cost estimate).
-Douglas County’s contribution to the improvements located on the east side of I-25 is estimated to be $6 Million.
-Construction is anticipated to begin in 2021.
+Funding partners for the east side improvements may include the Southeast Partnership Improvement Metropolitan District (SPIMD), the City of Centennial, Arapahoe County and in-kind contributions from the Inverness Metro Improvement District which includes significant ROW dedication and landscaping, (which isn’t included in the $9.5 Million project cost estimate).
+Currently, Douglas County’s contribution to the improvements located on the east side of I-25 is estimated to be $6.5 Million.